 Spanning 30,000 acres with nearly 370 miles of shoreline, Shasta Lake is California’s largest man-made reservoir.

 Also very commonly called Lake Shasta, it’s one of the state’s deepest lakes as well, with over 500 feet of water supporting a rich two-story fishery.

-This Northern California reservoir is deep, cold and vast enough to allow coldwater game fish like trout and salmon to thrive alongside warmwater species like bass and crappie.
+This Northern California reservoir is deep, cold and vast enough to allow excellent numbers of coldwater game fish like trout and salmon to thrive alongside warmwater species like bass and crappie.

 It’s also a true year-round fishery.
 From the dog days of summer to the chilly winter months, there’s no season during which you can’t leave the water with a livewell full of fish.

 But the lake’s enormous size can be a blessing as well as a curse.
 With four major arms and countless creek mouths, coves and points, the greatest challenge isn’t always catching fish.
 It’s finding them.

 Created with the completion of the Shasta Dam in 1944, Shasta Lake is an impoundment of the Sacramento River, along with its tributaries the McCloud River, Pit River and Squaw Creek.

 Each of these streams feeds one of Shasta’s four main arms.
 And arm each has the potential for a great day on the water.

 There may be no better trout fishing lake on the West Coast than Shasta Lake.
 Rainbow trout and German brown trout have both been routinely stocked in Shasta Lake for decades.